-Explore the Gothic, Renaissance, and Baroque architecture of the Old City of Dubrovnik
+Explore the Gothic, Renaissance, and Baroque structures in Dubrovnik

-Stroll to the famous salt lakes in the Mljet National Park
+Visit the well-known salt lakes in the Mljet National Park on foot

-Enjoy a gourmet experience and numerous bars in Korcula Old Town
+Experience fine dining and a variety of bars in Korcula Old Town

-In the morning, the cruise continues further north to the Island of Mljet.
+The next morning, head further south to the Island of Mljet.
 The legend says Greek hero Odysseus spent years on this island when he was captured by the nymph Calypso.
-Join the cruise manager for a stroll to the famous salt lakes in the Mljet National Park and enjoy the boat ride to St Mary Isle to visit an ancient Benedictine monastery, an old abbey and a Church dating back to the 12th Century.
-Alternatively, you can rent kayaks, bicycles, scooters or convertible cars to roam around the National Park or island on your own, but beware of the nymphs!
+Join the cruise manager for a stroll to the famous salt lakes in the Mljet National Park and enjoy the boat ride to St. Mary Isle to visit an ancient Benedictine monastery, an old abbey, and a Church dating back to the 12th Century.
+Alternatively, rent kayaks, bicycles, scooters, or convertible cars to roam around the National Park or island on your own, but beware of the nymphs!
+Enjoy the peace and tranquillity of the island.
 Overnight in port Polača or Pomena.